JeschkeLab/DeerLab/docsrc/source/index.rst

 DeerLab provides two types of distance distribution models: parameter-free models (as used in Tikhonov regularization) as well as a series of parametrized distance distribution models (multi-Gaussians, multi-Rice, worm-like chain, etc.).
 It also provides a selection of background models (homogeneous spin distribution in 3 or fractal dimensions, excluded-volume effects).

+A publication about DeerLab is in preparation.
+When you use DeerLab in your work, please cite "L. Fábregas Ibáñez, G. Jeschke, S. Stoll, DeerLab: A comprehensive toolbox for analyzing dipolar EPR spectroscopy data, in preparation".
+Please check back frequently for updated publication information.

 .. toctree::
     :hidden:
     :caption: Getting DeerLab